View William Schultz's Obituary on thedailyjournal.com and share memories

 He was joined in marriage to Elsie R. Knoop July 5, 1959, during their 60 years of marriage they had 4 beautiful children, William Jr. (Cathy), Denise (Wes), Wendy (David) Cossaboon and Tricia (Erick) Malpica; 9 precious grandchildren, William III, Eddie, Cori-Renee, Jenny, Danielle, Steven, Ravin, Ashlyn & Summer; 13 cherished great grandchildren, along with loyal K9 companion of 13 years, Heidi.

-A graduate of Millville High School in 1958.
-He served in the National Guard from 1957-1959, he worked at several glass factories Armstrong/Kerr/Wheaton from 1957-1984.
-He was a member of the Glass Bottle Blowers Union (GBBA) in 1984 he became a Correctional Officer at Southern State Correctional Facility until he retired in 2000.
+He is also survived by his sisters, Marjorie Schultz of Kentucky, Jean (Jim) Day of Millville, a brother, Ron (Beth) Schultz of Cedarville and many nieces and nephews.

 A lifetime member of the NRA, he loved the outdoors and watching or hunting all wildlife.
 He enjoyed trips to Maine to hunt or ride ATV's or walk through the trails.
-He raised all types of birds & other animals.
+He enjoyed raising all types of birds & other animals and was a wealth of information when it concerned such things.
 He enjoyed antique trucks & cars.

 His greatest joy came from his family.
-He will be sorely missed by all.
+He will be extremely missed by all.

 Friends will be received for a Memorial Service at Cumberland County Community Church 1800 E. Broad Street Millville on Sunday January 19, 2020 at 2:00 PM.